How to Filter Emails in Gmail in 2025

 How to Create a Filter in Gmail: 3 Methods

-We will discuss three simple methods to create filters in Gmail: through settings, the search bar, and directly from an email.
+There are three simple ways to create filters in Gmail: using Gmail settings, the search bar, or directly from an email.
+Let's get started!

 Method 1: Filter Emails in Gmail from the Settings